 The exact amount that you'll pay in transfer tax will depend on the county or city in which you're located.
-A local real estate agent will be able to tell you about the taxes you can expect in the area where you're located.
+Unfortunately, regardless of where you are, you can’t lower or negotiate the total amount owed at closing.

 The IRS makes it clear that transfer taxes cannot be deducted from your tax returns.
 What they can do, however, is to reduce your tax exposure when capital gains are calculated.

 Let's say you pay a transfer tax when buying a home in Pennsylvania.
 When you sell that same home, you will have to pay a capital gains tax.
 That is tax paid on the amount by which the value of your home has appreciated.